petersilva/drobo-utils/trunk/README.txt

 very scary, but my drobo is in bad shape right now... you should just get [] as a status, which means there is nothing wrong.

-To get all kinds of information on your drobo, try './drobom dump' Once that is working, and assuming you have python-qt4 installed, try:
+To get all kinds of information on your drobo, try './drobom info' Once that is working, and assuming you have python-qt4 installed, try:

 	./droboview

 which should start a GUI for each drobo attached to your machine, that you have permission to access (depends on the setup, usually USB devices on desktops are accessible to users, so you can see them.
-Servers might be setup haven't worked out how to install it correctly yet.
+Servers might be setup differently, haven't worked out how to install it correctly yet.

 Setup Drobo with Linux: